-- adapting assignments (eg, allow grieving students to prepare a written presentation if they feel uncomfortable with an oral presentation; substitute smaller projects for a large project that may feel overwhelming in scope); - changing the focus or timing of a lesson (eg, excuse grieving students from a lesson on substance use if their sibling recently died of a drug overdose or consider postponing it to later in the semester); - reducing and coordinating homework and extracurricular activities so that the student is able to meet expectations for what is being required; or - modifying or excusing the student from tests or placing more weight on grades achieved before the death.
+- adapting assignments (eg, allow a student to prepare a written presentation if he feels uncomfortable with an oral presentation; substitute smaller projects for a large project that may feel overwhelming in scope); - changing the focus or timing of a lesson (eg, excuse the student from a lesson on substance abuse if her sister recently died of a drug overdose or consider postponing it to later in the semester); - reducing and coordinating homework and extracurricular activities so that the student is able to meet expectations for what is being required; or - modifying or excusing the student from tests or placing more weight on grades achieved before the death.

-The goal is to maintain reasonable expectations while providing the support and accommodations so that the student can achieve at that level and be prepared for successful advancement to the next grade level.14 consultation after a death has occurred involving a member of the school community.
-11,14,25-27 The Coalition to Support Grieving Students was formed to develop a set of resources broadly approved by 10 of the leading professional organizations of school professionals to guide educators and other school personnel in supporting and caring for their grieving students.
-There are now more than 125 organizations in the Coalition, including the American Academy of Pediatrics.
-The resources are available at no charge to the public at www.grievingstudents. org.
-The video training modules feature expert commentary, school professionals who share their observations and advice, and bereaved children and family members who offer their own perspective on living with loss.
-Handouts and reference materials oriented for classroom educators, principals or administrators, and student support personnel that summarize the training videos, as well as a range of additional resources, can be downloaded from the Web site.
-Although developed for use by educators, the materials are applicable for the professional development of pediatric health care professionals as well.
+The goal is to maintain reasonable expectations while providing the support and accommodations so that the student can achieve at that level and be prepared for successful advancement to the next grade level.13

+Pediatricians can help provide training to schools about how best to support grieving students and provide consultation after a death has occurred involving a member of the school community.^{11,13,25-27} The Coalition to Support Grieving Students was formed to develop a set of resources broadly approved by 10 of the leading professional organizations of school professionals to guide educators and other school personnel in supporting and caring for their grieving students.
+The resources are available at no charge to the public at www. grievingstudents.org.
+The videotraining modules feature expert commentary, school professionals who share their observations and advice, and bereaved children and family members who offer their own perspective on living with loss.
+Handouts and reference materials oriented for classroom educators. principals/administrators, and student support personnel that summarize the training videos, as well as a range of additional resources, can be downloaded from the Web site.
+Although developed for use by educators, the materials are applicable for the professional development of pediatric health care providers as well.
 Many are also appropriate for other sites where child congregate care is provided, including early learning centers, preschools, and in-home day care settings.
 Those caring for children younger than school age similarly benefit from the support and training that can be provided by pediatricians.